Our first WCAT 2022 ambassador introduction is 10 month old Jude Woods. Jude’s mum tells us more.

 We can’t put into words how amazing our Hollie is.
 She’s an absolute star.
 Hollie has changed our lives for the better.
 We focus and celebrate every little milestone.
 The only thing you sometimes have control over is perspective.
 You don’t have control over your situation, but you have a choice about how you view it!

 We most certainly Wouldn’t change a thing about our Hols.’

 Max and Jude

 Jude is a natural artist and loves to paint and draw – on paper, the magna doodle, ipad, or even the walls – all are blank canvases to him.
 He loves to play hide-n-seek and to pull pranks on his family.
-Jude loves to sing – especially if a microphone is available.
+He loves to sing – especially if a microphone is available.
+Jude is especially proud of his cousin, Baby Clarke, and he tells everyone he sees that “Baby Clarke is so cute!”
 Jude is also a born encourager.
 He is always giving hugs, fistbumps, and telling someone “you’re the best!”

 Both Max and Jude love to wrestle and play ball with their big brother, MT.
 They love to create videos and fun projects with their sister, Mikayla.
 They love going to the beach, camping, and playing games.’

 ‘Hi.
 I’m Nino Genua, I’m 23 years old.
 I’m from the UK and this is my 3rd year as a WCAT Ambassador….which I am very proud of.

 I love sport, health and fitness, music , singing, dancing, socialising with my friends, going on dates with my girlfriend Olivia – we’ve been together 7 years on Valentine’s Day.

 I love working out, playing sports, going to the gym with my PA/PT Dean and swim training as part of a Special Olympics swim squad.
 I am active and fitness-focused every day.